imPrajwalKadam/C-Assignments/README.md

 # C-Assignments
-This repository contains solutions of problem statements solved on c programing lnguage
+This repository contains solutions of problem statements solved on c programing language